DA | EN | DE | FR | ES

 Second Baseman

-The Second Baseman covers the area between first and second base and covers a significantly larger area than the First Baseman, who primarily covers first base.
+The Second Baseman covers the area between first and second base and must be quick and skilled at throwing accurately to the other bases.

 Second baseman in baseball